cjdelisle/packetcrypt_rs/readme.md

     sudo apt install clang

 Step 2.5(Optional).
-If were using gcc build then please copy and run the following command
+If you were using a gcc build then please copy and run the following command

     cargo clean